Reflections On The Muslim Reaction To Andrew Tate - MuslimMatters.org

 Unpacking the Psyche

 Here is where I hope we can stop and engage in some perspective-taking and stop seeing the world through such a binary perspective.
-The real world is full of gray and usually each perspective is worth listening to, even though we may passionately disagree with that perspective.
-Those who previously hated Andrew Tate might try to consider with an open mind why people are attracted to some of what he says.
+The real world is full of gray.
+Usually each perspective is worth listening to, even though we may passionately disagree.
+Those who previously hated Andrew Tate might try to consider with open minds why people are attracted to some of what he says.
 It is not as simple as they must all just hate women.
 These young people were clearly looking for something that they found in Tate’s message.
-What was missing in the discourse of other famous personalities that led them to listening to a man whom they knew had serious flaws?
+What was missing in the discourse of other famous personalities that led them to listening to a man who they knew had serious flaws?

 Consider that some of his followers may have experienced pain and suffering that they were looking to heal from.
 Whether they were right or wrong to listen to him is beside the point.
 It’s about understanding where someone is coming from and humanizing them.
 Similarly, to those who resonated with some of what Tate said, consider with an open mind why people have serious reservations about him.
 They are not all crazy feminists and simps who hate men.
 They have likely heard things from him or his followers that are hurtful and misguided.
 Consider that some of his critics may have experienced pain and suffering that they attribute to his message and what he stands for.
 Again, instead of evaluating the accuracy of their judgments, we can try to understand them and humanize them.